equilibrez/equilibrez.github.io/_posts/2026/01/2026-01-03-system-maintenance-handbook.md

 ### 2. The Psoas Release (Discharging the "Flight" Energy)

 The psoas is the deep muscle that connects your spine to your legs.
 It is the primary engine for running.
-If you are in a "Slot Machine" loop of unpredictable behavior, this muscle remains "charged" with adrenaline.
+When in stress this muscle remains "charged" with adrenaline.

 * **The Move:** Perform a kneeling low lunge, pushing your hips forward gently.
 * **The Result:** It physically "unplugs" the survival energy stored in the lower body, allowing you to feel grounded.